 ACE-083 was an experimental treatment for Charcot-Marie-Tooth (CMT) disease being developed by Acceleron Pharma.
 It aimed to treat CMT1 (the disease’s most common subtype) and CMTX (the X-linked form of the disease).

 The injectable therapy received fast-track and orphan drug designations from the U.S. Food and Drug Administration (FDA) but after ACE-083 failed to achieve statistically significant improvements in functional and quality of life measurements from their Phase 2 clinical trial, Acceleron decided to discontinue its development.

 CMT is caused by mutations that affect the structure and function of peripheral nerves (those outside of the brain and spinal cord) that control movement and sensation.
 There are several types of CMT, depending on where in the genome the disease-causing mutation is located.
 Some forms affect the nerve fibers (called axons), while others affect the protein coat that protects and insulates these fibers (called myelin).
 CMT leads to poor nervous signal transmission from the brain to the muscles, which can cause muscles to weaken and atrophy (shrink).
 Many CMT patients have trouble with walking and balance as a result.

-ACE-083 is designed to block transforming growth factor beta (TGF-beta) signaling in muscle cells.
+ACE-083 was designed to block transforming growth factor-beta (TGF-beta) signaling in muscle cells.